 It kills me to say it, but give the devil his due: James Cameron is the king of the world.

+Of course box office doesn’t prove anything about a movie, but this film’s performance was so far beyond anything else that one can’t help feeling it has to prove something.
+Titanic didn’t just make more money than any other film in history — it made money on a scale that movies just didn’t make.
 What catapulted Titanic into the stratosphere wasn’t just lots of people going to see it once or twice, but rapturous devotees going back to see it half a dozen, twenty or even more times, a phenomenon unlikely ever to be duplicated in the DVD/TiVo world in which we now live.
 Titanic isn’t just a movie, it’s a singular phenomenon.

 As easy, and valid, as it is to rip Titanic for its many faults, dramatic, historical, sociological, moral, structural, expository, and so on, one can’t entirely avoid the nagging sense that this is all in some way beside the point.
 It’s like complaining about the pulp dialogue in Star Wars: It just goes to show you don’t get it.
 In the words of Neil Andersen in one of the few adequate discussions of the film I have ever read, “To be this popular, a story must be touching a mythic nerve, speaking to collective fears and desires.”